 A nursing poncho is not that different from a shawl.
-The shape is different and there are no holes or cut out for the arms.
+The shape is different and there are no holes or cut outs for the arms.
 I like it because it’s easy to just through on.
-No hazzle with buttons or getting it on backwards.
+No hassle with buttons or getting it on backwards.
 It’s kind of just a piece of fabric with a hole for the head.
 But at the same time, it’s so much more.
 It’s privacy, protection and fashion all wrapped up into one.

 This is almost the same thing as the nursing poncho with the rigid neckline.
 It’s just in another shape and design.
 Yet again I have to say I’m not sure I would choose this kind of cover.
 I think it looks too much like an apron.
 Which it is.
 I think I prefer something that I could wear all the time like a scarf or a shawl.
 But one should never say never.
 I do think these are great nursing covers and very practical.